bbc/vc2_conformance/docs/source/user_guide/limitations.rst

     used in practice.

 **Quantisation in lossless formats**
-    Lossless formats may use quantization where transform coefficients happen to be multiples of the quantisation factor.
+    Lossless formats can use quantization where transform coefficients happen to be multiples of the quantisation factor.
 Because quantisation can, in the general case, result in larger intermediate signals within a decoder, it is not appropriate to use lossily encoded test signals to test a lossless